 There are several ways to back up your database without a plugin.
 In this post, we will look at three different ways that you can use for your website.

 - Scheduling automatic backup using the cPanel

 - Creating a manual backup using the cPanel

 - Creating a manual backup using the phpMyAdmin

 1. Scheduling Automatic Backup Using cPanel

-Most of the shared hosting provider offer cPanel where you can schedule an automatic backup of your website.
+Most of the shared hosting providers offer cPanel where you can schedule an automatic backup of your website.
 By doing this you create an automated way to back up your site, so you can skip all the tedious steps of doing it on your own.

 You will see a new screen opening with the options to let you set the time and frequency of running your backup.
 Set it according to your requirements.
 It will look something like this.

-In the Command field, copy paste the following command:
+In the command field, copy-paste the following command:

 mysqldump –opt -Q -u dbusername –password=dbpassword dbname | gzip > /path-to-store-the-backup-file/db_backup.sql.gz